 Neighborhood Fellows Program

 The Neighborhood Fellows (NF) program recruits up to five experienced urban leaders each year to UEP's mid-career Master in Public Policy (MPP) program.
 Fellows are individuals from underrepresented groups, who – by reason of their background, culture, socioeconomic status, work and/or life experiences – already have deep experience working in urban communities in Boston and surrounding cities on issues of urban community politics, economics, education, housing, and social life.
-Fellows receive a full-tuition waiver for the MPP degree.
+Fellows receive generous tuition scholarships.
 Fellows must demonstrate deep experience and significant leadership in their work with urban communities.
 The Robert Schalkenbach Foundation is providing additional financial support to Tufts that covers some costs related to books, fees, and living expenses for Neighborhood Fellows.

 To be considered for the Neighborhood Fellows program, applicants must first apply to and be admitted to the mid-career Master of Public Policy program.